nikodunk/blog/content/projects.md

 -----------

-# Gift Lab | Kickstarter for physical donations
+# Giftlab.io | Kickstarter for physical donations

 With Elisa Chan, a platform to help noprofits fundraise more efficiently with more transparency and new donation methods including Amazon Wishlists, Itemized budgets and corporate donations.